Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Example: The Lattice

-When $N'$ contains multiple prime factors, we can construct all self-dual isotropic subgroups of $D_{N,N'}$ in the $y = 0$ case (when $N'$ is square-free other cases cannot occur) from the prime factors of $N'$ as in Lemma \ref{pSubGrpDecom}.
+For general positive integers $N'$, we can construct all self-dual isotropic subgroups of $D_{N,N'}$ in the $y = 0$ case from the prime factors of $N'$ as in Lemma \ref{pSubGrpDecom}.
+In the special case that $N'$ is square-free other cases cannot occur by Lemma \ref{lemCoIsoP}.

 In contrast to the case $N' = 1$, the characteristic functions of self-dual isotropic subgroups of $D_{N,N'}$ for $N' > 1$ are in general not linearly independent.
-In the case that $N'$ is prime we can explicitly give the relations among the characteristic functions of self-dual isotropic subgroups and thus a basis of the space of invariants.
+In the case where $N'$ is prime, we can explicitly give the relations among the characteristic functions of self-dual isotropic subgroups, and thus give a basis of the space of invariants.
 We generalise the result from \cite{Bieker}, which only considered the case $N = N'$, as suggested in \cite[Section 5]{Zemel2021} to arbitrary $N$.
-For a positive integer $M$ we denote by $\sigma_0(M)$ the number of its divisors. \begin{Proposition} Let $N$ be a positive integer and $N' = p$ be a prime factor of $N$.
-The space $\mathcal{M}_{0, D_{N,p}}$ is generated by the characteristic functions of the self-dual isotropic subgroups
+For a positive integer $M$ we continue to denote by $\sigma_0(M)$ the number of its divisors. \begin{Proposition} Let $N$ be a positive integer and $N' = p$ be a prime factor of $N$.
+The space $\C[D_{N,p}]^{\SLZ}$ is generated by the characteristic functions of the self-dual isotropic subgroups